SpaceGiraffe-io/reqhub-docs/docs/recipes/usage-pricing.md

 In this recipe we'll be focusing on the usage options specifically.
 For more general information about setting up plans, check out our recipe for [setting up monthly pricing](recipes/monthly-pricing.md).

 #### Set up usage pricing

-Usage pricing is a variable component to a subscription that is calculated according to the number of requests the user makes to the API.

 In order to add usage pricing to your plan, under **Subscription price** enter a dollar amount in the `Usage price` field.
 This will enable the **Usage billing options** fields, which control the cost per request for your API.